 This made salt an extremely valuable commodity.
 Entire economies were based on salt production and trade.
 For example, in the Roman Empire, salt was used to pay its legionaries, which is the origin of the word salary.

-Salt trade was entirely controlled by the goverment in the ancient time.
-Its production was legally restricted, by doing so, ancient goverments would have the ability to create a salt shortage, therefore keep its value high.
+Salt trade was entirely controlled by the government in ancient times.
+Its production was legally restricted, and by doing so, ancient governments would have the ability to create a salt shortage, therefore keeping its value high.